mvertes/parscan/parser/README.md

 The input of parser is a list of tokens produced by the scanner.
 Multiple tokens are processed at once.
-The minimal set to get meaningful results (not an error or nil) is a complete statemement.
+The minimal set to get meaningful results (not an error or nil) is a complete statement.

 The output of parser is also a list of tokens, to be consummed by the compiler to produce bytecode.
 The output tokens set is identical to the bytecode instructions set except that:

-- code locations may be provided as as labels instead of numerical values,
+- code locations may be provided as labels instead of numerical values,
 - memory locations for constants and variables may be provided as symbol names instead of numerical values.